Antibiotics During Labor And Their Effects On Baby’s Health

 • Allergic disease.
 No association has been found for intrapartum antibiotics and higher risk of developing eczema, asthma, allergic rhinitis, or food allergy [26]–[28].
 One of these studies did find an association when exposure to intrapartum antibiotics lasted more than 24 hours, but this analysis only considered 11 women and so results are not very strong [28].

 • Weight gain.
 A big study reported a mild association between intrapartum antibiotics and increased weight gain at 5 years of age, which was more pronounced for C-section babies [29].
-But a medium size study did not find an association in vaginally-born children at 2-5 years of age [30].
+But a medium-size study did not find an association in vaginally-born children at 2-5 years of age [30].

 Things you can do to restore your baby’s gut microbiome and decrease the risk of long-term health issues